vjrantal/iot-edge-darknet-module/README.md

 sudo dpkg -i iotedge_1.0.2-1_aarch64.deb
 ```

 Also, since IoT Edge has not published images for this exact architecture, the default configurations will fail.
-The daemon must be configured to pull in the arm32 image, which can be achieved with this change in the configuration file:
+The daemon must be configured to pull in the arm32 image for all system modules, which can be achieved with this change in the configuration file:

 ```
 diff /etc/iotedge/config.yaml.orig /etc/iotedge/config.yaml
 74c74
 <     image: "mcr.microsoft.com/azureiotedge-agent:1.0"
 ---
+>     image: "mcr.microsoft.com/azureiotedge-agent:1.0.0-linux-arm32v7"
+<     image: "mcr.microsoft.com/azureiotedge-hub:1.0"
+---
->     image: "mcr.microsoft.com/azureiotedge-agent:1.0@sha256:14b82d77818dfaece1b8266335ff1c23fde3e7fc9937c334b5ad322af4744ed3"
+>     image: "mcr.microsoft.com/azureiotedge-hub:1.0.0-linux-arm32v7"
 ```

 The IoT Edge Hub image is chosen during deployment and one can see an example at [./jetson-tx2/deployment.json](./jetson-tx2/deployment.json).